 Our future profitability, if any, will depend, in part, on our ability and the ability of our strategic licensees to commercialize the product candidates we develop in markets throughout the world.
-Commercialization of our product candidates in various markets could subject us to additional risks and uncertainties, including:
+Commercialization of our product candidates in various markets could subject us to additional risks and uncertainties related to operating in foreign countries, including:

-- obtaining, on a country-by-country basis, the applicable marketing authorization from the competent regulatory authority; - the burden of complying with complex and changing regulatory, tax, accounting and legal requirements in each jurisdiction that we pursue; - differing medical practices and customs affecting acceptance in the marketplace; - import or export licensing requirements; - country specific requirements related to the cells used as starting material for manufacturing; - language barriers for technical training, healthcare professionals and patients documents; - reduced protection of intellectual property rights in some foreign countries; - foreign currency exchange rate fluctuations; - · potential imposition of governmental controls; and - patients' ability to obtain reimbursement for products in various markets.
+- obtaining, on a country-by-country basis, the applicable marketing authorization from the competent regulatory authority; - the burden of complying with complex and changing regulatory, tax, accounting and legal requirements in each jurisdiction that we pursue; - differing medical practices and customs affecting acceptance in the marketplace; - · import or export licensing requirements; - increased difficulties in managing the logistics and transportation of storing and shipping product candidates; - country specific requirements related to the cells used as starting material for manufacturing; - language barriers for technical training, healthcare professionals and patients documents; - reduced protection of intellectual property rights in some foreign countries; - foreign currency exchange rate fluctuations; - potential imposition of governmental controls; - economic weakness, including inflation, or political instability in foreign economies and markets; - difficulties staffing and managing foreign operations and workforces; and - business interruptions resulting from natural or man-made disasters, including earthquakes, tsunamis, fires, epidemics or pandemics, or geo-political actions, including war and terrorism.